iansinnott/unsplash-api-experiments/README.md

 }
 ```

 Otherwise the API will just reject.
+You can generate these credentials using the unsplash developer area: https://unsplash.com/oauth/applications/